oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ### Key resolution mechanisms

 Attestation-based Client authentications can use MACs or digital signatures to protect integrity of the attestations.
-If digital signatures are used, then for most deployments there needs to be the possibility to discover the public key for verification.
+If digital signatures are used, then for most deployments there needs to be either pre-configured public keys / certificates for verification or the possibility to discover the public key.

-The mechanisms that are expected to be used regularly in deployments are:
+The mechanisms that are expected to be used regularly in deployments for dynamic key discovery are:

 - `x5c` header parameter as defined in {{Section 4.1.6 of RFC7515}}: Trust into the Client Attestation is provided by using X.509 certificates contained in the header of each Client Attestation
 - `kid` header parameter combined with Client Metadata.
 The Client Metadata as defined in {{RFC7591}} contains a `jwks_uri` parameter which combined with the `kid` allows the resolution of the public key to verify the signature of the Client Attestation